unifiedjs/unified-engine/doc/ignore.md

 used.
 Or, if no file is found, the parent directory if searched, and so on.

+## Additional ignoring

+In addition to explicit and implicit ignore files, other patterns can be given with [`ignorePatterns`][ignore-patterns].
+The format of each pattern in `ignorePattern` is the same as a line in an ignore file.
+Patterns and files are resolved based on the current working directory.

 ## Ignoring

 Ignoring is used when searching for files in directories.